Spenc3rB/uthp-tests/README.md

 git push origin main
 ```

-> Note: If you cannot push to the repo, create your own fork and create a pull request.
-Otherwise, keep track of the logs and send them to the UTHP team to add.
+> Note: If you cannot push to the repo, please open an [issue](https://github.com/Spenc3rB/uthp-tests/issues).

 ### 6. Production ready